 “I cried, and I felt for Margaret and Lisa, my sorority sisters, and all the women,” she said.
 “I cried for them as well because they now could rest in peace.”

-Kathy Kleiner Rubin and Karen Chandler Today
+Karen Chandler & Kathy Kleiner Rubin Today

 “I felt that this was somebody who didn’t know me,” she said.
 “He wasn’t after Karen Chandler, he was after a female body.”

 Soon after healing from the Chi Omega attack, Kathy Kleiner got married.
 However, the marriage ended in divorce within a short time.
-Kleiner said that no relationship at that point in her life would have lasted regardless.
+Kleiner said that no relationship at that point in her life would have lasted.
 She realized she needed to heal first, physically and emotionally, before having a serious relationship.

-Kleiner said that she had never been contacted by the Chi Omega sorority in the years following the murders.
+Kleiner said that she had never been contacted by Chi Omega in the years following the murders.
 She suspects that members were told not to contact her in an effort to conceal the bloody past of the sorority.

 “I was always going to be a ‘Ted Bundy Chi Omega person’ and a connection to it, and new pledges weren’t going to join, and no new money was going to come into the corporation,” she said in 2019.